 Both Netherlands and Belgium were on the higher end of the spending spectrum of places I’ve visited.
 It was easy to spend €15 or €20 on a sitdown lunch at a café or diner.
 While it’s definitely possible to eat a little cheaper, there weren’t a wide variety of cheap dining options outside of chain restaurants like McDonald’s.
 Hostels could easily get above €30 a night without providing a very comfortable stay, especially on weekends or with last minute booking.
 This region is definitely not where I would go if I were on a shoestring budget or trying to stretch my money a long way.

-Our biggest challenge was safely crossing streets – there are bike lane, trams, and cars all operating on the same roads so crossing can be tricky – check two or three times before you decide to go for it.
-Taxis were available from public transport centers, but were often hard to find once in the city, especially at night.
+Our biggest challenge was safely crossing streets!
+There are bike lane, trams, and cars all operating on the same roads so crossing can be tricky.
+Check two or three times before you decide to go for it.
+Taxis were available from public transport centers, but were often hard to find once in the city.
+We had an even harder time at night, even in the Red Light District.
 On the whole, these countries were some of the easier to navigate or the ones I’ve visited, but they are not without their challenges.
 Planning ahead a bit can be well worth it.